viamrobotics/docs/docs/getting-started/app-usage.md

 ### History

-The **HISTORY** tab shows the edit history of your robot's configuration file.
+The **HISTORY** tab shows a timestamped diff view of your robot's configuration changes.

 ### Code Sample